CDAGaming/CraftPresence-Mirror/README.md

 You can configure these Sub-Placeholders throughout the `Server Messages` area of the Config Gui.

-If you wish to use these placeholders on their own, you can do so via the `&SERVER:[placeholderName]` format.
+If you wish to use these placeholders on their own, you can do so via the `&SERVER:[placeholderName]&` format.

 Example: `&SERVER:IP&` == `&IP&`

 * `&PLAYERINFO&` - Your in-world player info message
-    * See `Status Messages::Player Inner Info` for sub-placeholders.
+    * See `Status Messages::Player Inner Info` for more info.
 * `&WORLDINFO&` - Your in-world game info message
-    * See `Status Messages::World Data Placeholder` for sub-placeholders.
+    * See `Status Messages::World Data Placeholder` for more info.
 * `&IP&` - The Current Server IP Address
 * `&NAME&` - The Current Server Name
 * `&MOTD&` - The Current Server MOTD (Message of The Day)
 * `&PLAYERS&` - The Current Player Count `(10 / 100 Players)`
+  * See `Status Messages::Player List Placeholder` for more info.
 * `&ICON&` - The Default Server Icon Name

 ___